Chart Color Schemes

 Population

-Population growth drivers in Mitchelton are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Mitchelton are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Mitchelton's population is approximately 9,726 as of Aug 2025.
-This figure represents an increase of 817 people, a 9.2% rise from the 2021 Census which reported a population of 8,909.
-The change is inferred from ABS data showing an estimated resident population of 9,560 in June 2024 and an additional 94 validated new addresses since the Census date.
-This results in a population density ratio of 2,304 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
-Mitchelton's growth of 9.2% since the 2021 census outpaces both its SA3 area (8.0%) and SA4 region, positioning it as a growth leader in the region.
-Overseas migration contributed approximately 43.8% of overall population gains during recent periods, although natural growth and interstate migration also played positive roles.
+Mitchelton's population is around 9,733 as of Nov 2025.
+From the 2021 Census to Jun 2024, it increased by 658 people, reaching an estimated resident population of 9,567.
+This includes 94 validated new addresses since the Census date.
+The population density is 2,306 persons per square kilometer.
+Mitchelton's growth of 9.2% since the 2021 census exceeded its SA3 area (8.0%) and SA4 region.
+Overseas migration contributed approximately 43.8% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-However, these state projections lack age category splits, so AreaSearch applies proportional growth weightings aligned with ABS Greater Capital Region projections released in 2023 using a base year of 2022 for each age cohort.
-Future population trends indicate an above median growth for statistical areas across the nation.
-Based on current numbers, Mitchelton is projected to expand by 1,413 persons to reach approximately 11,139 by 2041, reflecting a total increase of 12.8% over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 based on 2021 data.
+These state projections do not provide age category splits, so AreaSearch applies proportional growth weightings using ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
+Future population trends project an above median growth, with the area expected to expand by 1,413 persons to 2041, reflecting a total increase of 12.7% over the 17 years.

 Frequently Asked Questions - Population